Making The Robot Go

 First things first, make sure that your robot is not about to drive off a table.
 Even if you're planning on turning on the spot, it's best to put your robot on the floor in case it does something unexpected.

-Next, you'll need to intialise the robot.
-For this exercise, you'll also need the "time" Python library - this is because Python doesn't automatically come with a wait function.
+Next, you'll need to initialise the robot.
+For this exercise, you'll also need the "time" Python library - remember that we used this last chapter to help our camera code along.

 import time